RidleyB/sen/content/_characters/viola-santini.md

     element: "Tan"
   - element_title: "Eyes"
     element: "Blue"

-excerpt: "Viola Santini, the revered matriarch of the Santini family, commands respect and adoration in equal measure.
-Known for her grace, wisdom, and unwavering devotion to her family, she is a formidable presence in city of Sen."
 ---

+The revered matriarch of the Santini family, commands respect and adoration in equal measure.
+Known for her grace, wisdom, and unwavering devotion to her family, she is a formidable presence in city of Sen. <!--more-->

 {% include character-relation.html %}